International: Graduate Entrepreneur Visa

 - To apply for the visa, you will need to send the completed Tier 1 Graduate Entrepreneur application form, the University-issued endorsement letter and the original financial evidence to the Home Office along with the application fee.
 An adviser from the Student Advice Centre will be able to help with your application.

-- Once you have received the outcome of your application, notify the Tier (GE) visa program manager.
+- Once you have received the outcome of your application, notify the Tier (GE) visa programme manager.
 You will be required to bring in your visa for copying onto your record.

 When can I apply?

 If you wish to apply for the visa from within the UK, you will need to take into consideration your current visa expiry when deciding when to submit your application.
 You should allow at least 1 month after the interview and before your visa expires to be able to take your application forward.

 |Interview date||Application deadline|